GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   - **Only invoked through base**.
 If a derived class implements `operator delete` but is only deleted through a pointer to its base class, its version of `operator delete` will be flagged as unused.
-The fact that it is actually invoked is hard to determine before run-time.
+The fact that it is actually invoked is hard to determine before runtime.

 - [ ] `FunctionCouldBeFree`